- Business Statistics

 -

-This would seem to indicate that it’s common for postgraduate students to take time off between obtaining degrees, as the average age of an undergraduate student is 18-22.
+This suggests that many students take time off between degrees, as the average age of an undergraduate student is typically between 18-22.

 -